AmasaDelano/dungeon-land/markdown/06_00_Barbarian.md

 ## Names

-*Names*: Gorm, Si-Yi, Priscilla, Sen, Xia, Anneira, Haepha, Lur, Shar, Korrin, Nkosi, Fafnir, Qua, Sacer, Vercin’geto, Barbozar, Clovis, Frael, Thra raxes, Sillius, Sha Sheena, Khamisi
+*Names*: Gorm, Si-Yi, Priscilla, Sen, Xia, Anneira, Haepha, Lur, Shar, Korrin, Nkosi, Fafnir, Qua, Sacer, Vercin'geto, Barbozar, Clovis, Frael, Thra raxes, Sillius, Sha Sheena, Khamisi

 *Titles*: the Glorious, the Hungry, the Irascible, the Undefeated, the Gluttonous, Foesmasher, Bonebreaker, the Mirthful, the Melancholic, All Mighty, the Giant, the Triumphant